butames/markdown-cv/index.md

 __Center for Translational Behavioral Science (CTBScience), Florida State University, Tallahassee, FL.__

 Dr. Butame began his academic work as a postdoctoral fellow at CTBScience.
-Below are a sampling of the projects and programs and specific responsiblities and duties:
+Below are a sampling of the projects and programs and specific responsibilities and duties:

 __Scale It Up Program (ATN 153: EPIS Study)__